EvenSol/NeqSim-Colab/API/python/README.md

 # NeqSim Python API

-This is a demonstration of how to make a NeqSim API in Python using the packages: neqsim fastapi uvicorn
+This is a demonstration of how to make a NeqSim API in Python using packages:
+* neqsim
+* fastapi
+* uvicorn

 In the example a simple hydrocarbon dew point calculation is done, but in principle any neqsim calculation could be implemented.